Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Rhode Island does not require employers to provide employees with unpaid or paid voting leave.

-An employee who has been employed by the same employer for 12 consecutive months shall be entitled to 13 consecutive work weeks of parental leave or family leave in any two calendar years with at least 30 days' notice of the intended leave unless prevented by a medical emergency.
+An employee who has been employed by a covered employer for 12 consecutive months shall be entitled to 13 consecutive work weeks of unpaid parental leave or family leave in any two calendar years with at least 30 days' notice of the intended leave, unless prevented by a medical emergency.
 R.I.
 Gen. Laws § 28-48-2(a).
+Employees may also use up to ten hours of leave in a 12-month period for school conferences or other school activities with at least 24 hours' prior notice of the need for leave.
+R.I.
+Gen. Laws § 28-48-12.

 Parental leave or family leave granted may be unpaid leave.
 R.I.
 Gen. Laws § 28-48-2(b).
 If an employer provides paid parental leave or family leave for fewer than 13 weeks, the additional weeks of leave added to attain the total of 13 weeks required may be unpaid.
 Id.